fluks/download-plenty/README.md

 # Description

-Download manager addon for Firefox.
+Download manager addon for Firefox and Chrome.

 # Usage